 Such measures will make it possible not to worry that fleas will be transmitted to humans from street animals.

-Separately, it should be said about the protection against fleas for those who willy-nilly happens in their places of presence: workers of livestock farms, hunters, employees of zoos and field employees, tourists and travelers.
+Separately, we should also speak about protection against fleas for those who willy-nilly happens in their places of presence: workers of livestock farms, hunters, employees of zoos and field employees, tourists and travelers.
 In any condition, a repellent against insects with a substance called DETA is a reliable remedy for fleas.

-Excellent funds from mosquitoes in the form of aerosols: in hikes, on excursions or field work, it is enough to spray a solid layer with such a means legs below the knee to provide protection not only from fleas, but also from other bloodsucking parasites.
+Works well against mosquitoes in the form of aerosols: in hikes, on excursions or field work, it is enough to spray a solid layer with such a means below the knee to ensure protection not only from fleas, but also from other bloodsucking parasites.

-In addition, given that fleas first fall on their feet, it is enough to have tight pants, stuffed into shoes, to ensure yourself protection from fleas for the time being in nature.
+In addition, given that fleas first fall on their feet, it is enough to have tight pants, stuffed into shoes, to ensure themselves protection from fleas while they are in nature.
 And tourists, who often find themselves in unknown settlements, should be especially diligent in choosing a hotel and not saving on their own health.